grufkork/micarray/README.md

 The `stable` branch is the main, cleaned-up version of the old development `shrinkening` branch.

 ### Troubleshooting
 The primary problem you may experience is massive amounts of noise on one or several channels.
 This appears to be caused by the clock signal from the MCHStreamer ringing (overshooting) strongly.
-To prevent this, a 150pF capacitor has been connected between ground and the clock input.
-If you are still experiencing problems, soldering some extra capacitance between `GND` and `PDM_CLK-IN` on the backside of one of the inter-board headers should resolve the issue.
+To prevent this, a 150pF capacitor is included in the design, connected between ground and the clock input.
+However, if you are still experiencing problems, soldering on some additional capacitance between `GND` and `PDM_CLK-IN` on the backside of one of the inter-board headers should resolve the issue.
+This fix is visible in the second image above, being the two yellow wires sticking out from one of the connectors.